Nico Marchetti

 Nico Marchetti (born 19 February 1990) is an Austrian politician of the Austrian People's Party.
 Since 2017, he has been a member of the National Council.
 From 2015 to 2021, he was the leader of the Young People's Party in Vienna.

 In June 2025, Marchetti married his husband.

+In the 2025 controversy surrounding the Austrian Economic Chamber and Austrian Sozialpartnerschaft Marchetti defended former AEC president Harald Mahrer.